sonatype/actions/run-iq-cli/README.md

 > for more details. `Optional`

 > **scan-targets**\
-> Space separated list of paths to specific files, directory, or docker image.
+> Space separated list of paths to specific files, directories, or docker images.
 > [Apache Ant-styled patterns](https://ant.apache.org/manual/dirtasks.html#patterns) are allowed.
 See supported file
 > formats in [Analysis](https://help.sonatype.com/en/analysis.html). `Required`

+> **iq-cli-version**\
+> The CLI version to be used for evaluation, usually installed by a previous `setup-iq-cli` action.
+Defaults to the
+> latest CLI found on the current GitHub runner. `Optional`

 > **stage**\
 > Specify the development lifecycle stage for the analysis.
 Defaults to the `build` stage. `Optional`